Concealment in Family Systems

 repeating family patterns

-From a systemic perspective, concealment can create pressure within the family system that continues until something hidden is acknowledged or given a place.
+From a systemic perspective, concealment can create emotional pressure within the family system that continues until hidden experiences are more fully acknowledged.

 Concealment and Unconscious Loyalty

-Family Constellations suggests that concealment is often connected to unconscious loyalty within the family system.
+Family Constellations suggests concealment is often connected to unconscious loyalty within the family system.

 carry emotional burdens